carolina367/Carlo-comp-sci/README.md

-  whats the most prevalent type of flu virus which racial demographic is most affected affected by the flu what is the accumulated total number of work/school days missed due to influenza
+  whats the most prevalent type of flu virus which racial demographic is most affected affected by the flu what is the accumulated total number of work/school days missed due to influenza Does the average temperature for that winter affect the number of contracted and/or deaths of influenza How long is the average person affected by influenza How many people contract pneumonia because of influenza